 - Depending on the age and situation, parents might physically dole out cash or transfer amounts into an account–perhaps even a debit card.
 Admittedly this takes some time and effort, but the benefits from creating financially responsible and independent kids make it worth the effort.

-- As I’ve blogged about elsewhere, allowance money can easily be deducted from the child’s next “paycheck” to pay for fines, consequences, unfinished **chores, etc. No arguments required!
+- As I’ve blogged about elsewhere, allowance money can easily be deducted from the child’s next “paycheck” to pay for fines, consequences, unfinished **chores, etc. No arguments are required!

 What kids might pay.

 - Here is a list of expenses kids might be expected to pay for, starting from age three and progressing through high school:

 - Small Toys, snacks, candy–anything the 3-year-old might beg for at Walmart!

 - Hobbies and crafts (slime comes to mind!)

 - Bikes, scooters, etc. (parents might choose to pay for safety equipment, helmets, etc.)

 - Hot school lunches (if they don’t want to pack their own)

 - Netflix or other streaming services (e.g., parents could charge a fee per movie or show watched to help defray the entertainments bills)

 - Room decorations (paint, themes, accessories, etc.)